WillEhrendreich/nvimconfig/README.md

 Incredibly important is this: this configuration is heavily reliant on having Chocolatey installed.
 In fact, I have a super secret plugin of my own invention that handles chocolatey installations, but you have to have it installed first.
+Choco.nvim is the name of the plugin, and it's not available aside from in this configuration.
+It uses the packages.config file in the root of the repository to install packages.

-If you're using powershell, you can install it with the initChocoScript.ps1 script, if I've done it right.
+If you're using powershell, you can install chocolatey with the initChocoScript.ps1 script, if I've done it right, but if that doesn't work for you go to the [chocolatey website](https://docs.chocolatey.org/en-us/choco/setup) and follow the instructions there.

 You can set environment variables on windows by opening the start menu and searching for edit environment variables.